 Benzodiazepine drugs, or Benzos, including Xanax, Klonopin and Valium, are prescription medications that can easily lead to physical dependence.
 Because patients find they need higher and higher doses, they often become addicted to Benzos within a matter of weeks.
 APEX’s licensed therapists have worked to restore the health of hundreds of patients with Benzodiazepine dependence.
 Our Benzo detox program doesn’t just treat the addiction; by utilizing a holistic approach, we get to the root of the dependence and treat the physiological causes of illness as well as foster a safe medical detox environment.
 As a result, our patients are able to break free from their Benzo addictions.
 If you need a Valium, Klonopin, or Xanax rehab center, APEX is here to help.
 We offer luxury inpatient Benzo addiction treatment designed for long-term recovery.

-Benzodiazepines are prescribed for stress, anxiety disorder, insomnia, panic attacks and other similar disorders.
+Benzodiazepines are prescribed for stress, anxiety disorder, insomnia, panic attacks, and other similar disorders.
 They can also be prescribed as part of drug addiction rehabilitation.
 They fall into two categories: short-acting drugs or fast-acting, such as Xanax, Ativan and Halcion, and long-acting drugs or slow-acting, like Valium, Klonopin and Librium.

 The way they act is they provide the body with a feeling of calm.
 Unfortunately, the body responds to them by shutting down the natural mechanisms for sedation and that’s why it is so easy to get dependent from Benzos.

-The intensity, duration and type of symptoms vary from one case to another, but they follow some general characteristics.
-First of all, it depends what type of Benzo the patient was using, how much and for how long.
+The intensity, duration, and type of symptoms vary from one case to another, but they follow some general characteristics.
+First of all, it depends on what type of Benzo the patient was using, how much and for how long.
 Short-acting Benzos, like Xanax, are known for rather intense and serious withdrawal symptoms and can often lead to a xanax addiction.
 This is because these medications take less time to leave the patient’s body.

 With short-acting Benzos, such as Xanax, withdrawal symptoms usually kick in after 6 to 8 hours and may last for up to two weeks.
-They normally manifest themselves as a strong discomfort, anxiety, insomnia, panic attacks and restlessness.
+They normally manifest themselves as strong discomfort, anxiety, insomnia, panic attacks, and restlessness.
 When quitting cold turkey, the body is struggling because it has switched off its natural calming mechanisms.
 Bodily sensations include sweating and increased pulse rate and blood pressure.

 Quitting long-acting Bezos, such as Valium, will usually show signs of withdrawal after 1 to 4 days.
 The symptoms usually peak around 10 to 14 days after the quit date and fade away after 3 to 4 weeks.
-It is possible that some patients who have used this type of Benzos will experience a Post Acute Withdrawal Syndrome, known as PAWS, which is protracted withdrawal that can last from 3 months up to 2 years.
+It is possible that some patients who have used this type of Benzos will experience a Post Acute Withdrawal Syndrome, known as PAWS, which is a protracted withdrawal that can last from 3 months up to 2 years.
 During PAWS, the patient will feel anxious and worried and might experience bouts of sudden, acute-like withdrawal symptoms months later.

 Benzo Detox Program